ECCC-MSC/msc-pygeoapi/README.md

 ### Dependencies
 Dependencies are listed in [requirements.txt](requirements.txt).
-Dependencies are automatically installed during msc_pygeoapi installation.
+Dependencies are automatically installed during msc-pygeoapi installation.

 Dependencies of note:
 - [Elasticsearch](https://elastic.co) (5 or above)